A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Gram matrices and heuristics for multiple changepoints

 \paragraph{Gram matrix.}

 The Gram matrix can be computed using the formula,

 where we have assumed for simplicity that the overlaps, $\gamma_1, \gamma_2$ and $\gamma_{12}$ are all non-negative real numbers.
-We proved that this assumption is without loss of generality in the one change point case (Lemma~\ref{lem:T_sym_Toep}), assuming it here makes the technical analysis a bit tidier.
+We proved that this assumption is without loss of generality in the one changepoint case (Lemma~\ref{lem:T_sym_Toep}), assuming it here makes the technical analysis a bit tidier.

 When represented as a matrix, we obtain a symmetric block matrix as illustrated in Eq.~(\ref{eq:T_2CP}).

 Each block, denoted by $T_{ik}$, is an $(N-i) \times (N-k)$ Toeplitz matrix.
 The block $T_{11}$ is a symmetric Toeplitz matrix where each entry $(T_{11})_{jl} = \gamma_{12}^{|j-l|}$.
 The notation $T_{ik}^{(n)}$ indicates the matrix obtained by discarding the \emph{last} $n$ rows and the \emph{last} $n$ columns from $T_{ik}$.